Getting Started with the API

 Authentication

-Include your API key in every request:
+Include your API key in the api-key header with every request.

 http